Jack Lawrence (songwriter): Personal life

 Lawrence was a gay man and was open about his sexuality later in life.
 He was the longtime companion of Walter David Myden (birth surname Cohn or Cohen).
-Myden was born in Cooperstown, New York, in 1915 to Jewish parents who had immigrated from the Russian Empire, much like Lawrence's family.
+Myden was born in Cooperstown, New York in 1915 to Jewish parents who had immigrated from the Russian Empire, much like Lawrence's family.
 He and Lawrence met while serving in the United States Merchant Marines during World War II.
 Myden was a psychologist and a social worker at a Los Angeles community council.
 His UCLA dissertation was published in 1957, on the personalities of creative types, such as composers.

 In 1968, Lawrence and Myden made a sizable donation of 20th-century American art to the then-new American Pavilion of Art and Design at the Israel Museum in Jerusalem.
 The gift was noted in an interview with the couple in The New York Times that made clear that the two were a couple who lived together and were making the donation together, an unusual and brave admission for gay men in pre-Stonewall America.

 Myden died suddenly of a heart attack on May 21, 1975, in Los Angeles.
 Lawrence wrote in his autobiography how surprised and touched he was that his Orthodox Jewish family, which had rarely acknowledged his homosexuality or the existence of their longtime partnership, was gracious and kind to him as he mourned Myden.

-In 1979, Lawrence adopted Richard ("Rick") Debnam as his son and heir, since he couldn't legally marry Debnam.
+In 1979, Lawrence adopted Richard ("Rick") Debnam as his son and heir, since he could not legally marry Debnam.

 Death

 Lawrence died on March 16, 2009, at age 96, after a fall at his home in Redding, Connecticut.
-3 weeks short before his 97th birthday.